Ulcerative Colitis (UC)

 An endoscopy is a procedure which usually involves inserting a thin, flexible tube called an endoscope into the body to examine an area of the gastrointestinal tract.
 A biopsy (tissue sample taken from the affected area for laboratory analysis) may be taken simultaneously.
 The specific types of endoscopy which may be used in the diagnosis of UC are:

-- Colonoscopy: To examine the entire length of the colon, in suspected cases of distal colitis or pancolitis.
-See this resource for information on preparing for a colonoscopy.
+- Colonoscopy.
+To examine the entire length of the colon, in suspected cases of distal colitis or pancolitis.

 Treatment and management